-Wes Anderson's 'The French Dispatch' Postponed to New Release Date
+Wes Anderson's 'The French Dispatch' Receives Theatrical Release Date

-UPDATE (April 3, 2020): As is the case with many films set to release this year, the debut of Wes Anderson’s The French Dispatch has been postponed due to coronavirus-related concerns.
-Representatives for the anticipated movie, which stars Timothée Chalamet and Bill Murray, have announced that it will now hit theaters on October 16, 2020.
+UPDATE (April 3, 2020): As with many films set to release this year, the debut of Wes Anderson’s The French Dispatch has been postponed due to coronavirus-related concerns.
+Representatives for the anticipated movie, which stars Timothée Chalamet and Bill Murray, announced that it will hit theaters on October 16, 2020.

 Fox Searchlight released the first official trailer for The French Dispatch back in February.
 The brief teaser reveals supporting cast members including Léa Seydoux, Saoirse Ronan and Elizabeth Moss.
 Set in Paris, the film is loosely based on the operations of famed weekly magazine The New Yorker.